 Of course, communication is a two-way street.
-Ask your employees for their feedback and be sure to maintain an open-door policy.
+Ask your employees for their feedback and maintain a virtual open-door policy.
 Let staff members know they can approach you at any time to ask questions or express their concerns.
-Two-way communication not only can boost your staff’s awareness and understanding of change but also can create a sense of trust among your employees and inspire their support for change.
+Two-way communication not only boosts your staff’s awareness and understanding of change but also creates a sense of trust among your employees and inspires their support for change.

-One way to make things easier on your staff as your business goes through a period of change is by preserving aspects of the current culture that they like.
-For example, if your small business is expanding rapidly, try to hold on to the collegial and collaborative atmosphere that you’ve long maintained.
+One way to make things easier on your employees as your business goes through this period of dramatic change is to accentuate aspects of the organizational culture that you know they appreciate and enjoy.

 Principle #3: Pace yourself